 Berkeley Lab's Engineering Division has an opening for an Electronics Engineering Associate.
-Under general supervision and consultation with scientists and engineers, provide moderately complex and varied technical support for the Accelerator and Beamline Technology section of the Advanced Light Source (ALS) Electrical Engineering Group.
-You will be responsible for providing electronic design, documentation, procurement, fabrication/installation instruction, and testing of ALS accelerator and beamline electronic systems
+Under general supervision and consultation with scientists and engineers, provide moderately complex and varied technical support for the Advanced Light Source upgrade project (ALS-U).
+You will be responsible for providing electronic design, documentation, procurement, fabrication/installation instruction, and testing of ALS-U accelerator electronic systems.

 Under consultation, apply technical expertise and knowledge of standard engineering/scientific concepts and practices to provide multifunctional electronic design and coordination for implementation of experimental apparatus, equipment, systems, or facilities.
 Determines design approaches and parameters.
 Analyzes equipment to establish operating data, conducts experimental tests and evaluates results.
 Selects components and equipment based on analysis of specifications and reliability.